mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "That wasn't us," Melna reminded me.

-"Yea, but we were all there to cheer on the fisherman," I said.
+"It was a group effort!
+We were all there to cheer on the fisherman," I said.
 "Anyway, it was beautiful there, and it loosened us up.
 I would gladly do it all again."

 And I would.
 Because I was happy when they were around.
 It was the apart times, when the waves of loneliness washed over the cracks in my heart.
 Those were the moments when I was keenly aware of how wholly inadequate I felt to them.